Nowcasting Growth using Google Trends Data: A Bayesian Structural Time Series Model: Nowcasting U.S. Real GDP Growth

-We now turn to out-of-sample nowcasting performance, where nowcasts are produced following the real time data publication calendar as explained in section 2.
-We first evaluate point- and then density fit.
-RT-RMSFE are plotted in figure (\ref{fig:RTRMSFE}) for the competing non-centred BSTS estimators, as well as the AR(2) benchmark and the original BSTS model.
-Notice that in all nowcast figures, we represent vintages in which Google Trends are published by grey vertical bars and plot the results for the original BSTS model on the right axis for readability.
-The following points emerge from figure (\ref{fig:RTRMSFE}): firstly, it is clear that all proposed BSTS models based on the non-centred state space offer large performance gains over the original BSTS model.
-Secondly, all models almost monotonically increase in precision as more data are released, where, as expected, the BSTS models eventually outperform the AR(2) benchmark.
-Thirdly, among non-centred BSTS models, the HS-BSTS does best, however, is closely followed by the HS-SAVS-BSTS.
-Hence, the HS-SAVS-BSTS is largely able to preserve fit, which is expected as the SAVS algorithm thresholds noise variables to zero that the horseshoe prior already shrinks to close to zero.
-Compared to the SSVS-BSTS, the horseshoe prior based BSTS models offer 15-20\% improvements in terms of RT-RMSFE.
-Finally, Google Trends only provide modest improvements in point nowcast accuracy where only in the first vintage in which Google Trends are published, do the estimators show slight improvements in fit. \\
+We now turn to out-of-sample nowcasting performance, where nowcasts are produced following the real time data publication calendar as explained in Section 2.
+Due to the extraordinary economic circumstances of the Covid-19 pandemic, we split the evaluation sample into: (a) pre-Covid (ending Q4 2019); and (b) during Covid (ending Q2 2021).
+We first evaluate point- and then density fit for the pre-Covid period.

-Similar to the real-time point forecasts, we plot real-time LPDS (RT-LPDS) and CRPS (RT-CRPS) in figures (\ref{fig:RTLDPS}) and (\ref{fig:RTCRPS}).
-The RT-LPDS and RT-CRPS mostly confirm the findings found for the point nowcasts.
-As more information comes in, density nowcasts become more accurate, as can be seen from the increasing lines in (\ref{fig:RTLDPS}) and decreasing lines in (\ref{fig:RTCRPS}).
-Similar to the RT-RMSFE, the non-centred BSTS models offer large improvements over the original BSTS model of \citet{scott2014predicting} and the horseshoe prior models provide the best fit, with however a slight advantage for the HS-BSTS model.
-Improvements of the HS based models over the SSVS-BSTS are of similar magnitude to the point nowcasts.
-In contrast to the point nowcasts, all non-centred BSTS models quickly outperform the benchmark AR(2) model.
+RT-RMSFE are plotted in Figure \ref{fig:RTRMSFE} for the competing non-centred BSTS estimators, as well as the AR(4) benchmark and the original BSTS model.
+Note that in all nowcast figures, we represent nowcast periods in which Google Trends are published by grey vertical bars.
+The following points emerge from Figure \ref{fig:RTRMSFE}.
+Firstly, it is clear that all proposed BSTS models based on the non-centred state space offer large performance gains (for certain nowcast periods up to 40\%) over the original BSTS model.
+Secondly, all models nearly monotonically increase in precision as more data are released, where, as expected, the BSTS models outperform the AR benchmark\footnote{The HS-BSTS and HS-SAVS-BSTS outperform the AR model at all nowcast periods significantly as measured by the \citet{diebold1998vevaluating} test at conventional significance levels.
+The SSVS-BSTS model does so only with the second nowcast period.} as soon as the first data becomes available.
+Thirdly, among non-centred BSTS models, the HS-SAVS-BSTS does the best; however, it is closely followed by the HS-BSTS.
+This indicates that the SAVS algorithm successfully shuts down contributions of noise variables and thus gives further validity to the variable selection results discussed above.
+With only a modest decrease of 2-5\% in RT-MSFE relative to the plain HS-BSTS model, it is evident, however, that the horseshoe prior already provides aggressive shrinkage.
+Compared to the SSVS-BSTS, the horseshoe prior based BSTS models offer 7-25\% improvements in terms of point forecast accuracy, especially so in the beginning nowcast periods.